Hoverflies,

 Brachyopa

-These flies also are difficult to recognize as a
+These flies are difficult to recognize as a

 hoverfly.
 This is because the dull gray thorax.
 The abdomen, scutellum and